yamt/riffdate/README.md

 	SIGMA DP2 Merrill
 	Nikon COOLPIX S30

-Currently this looks at RIFF IDIT and Nikon vendor-specific tags.
+Currently this program looks at RIFF IDIT and Nikon vendor-specific tags.
+This program also tries to work around broken RIFF IDIT produced by some of SIGMA cameras.
+(SIGMA DP2 and others.)